 Summary Phytic acid is usually not a concern in industrialized nations, where food diversity and availability is adequate.
 However, vegetarians, vegans and others who eat a lot of high-phytate foods may be at risk.

 High-phytate foods, such as grains, nuts and legumes, can raise the risk of iron and zinc deficiency.

 As a countermeasure, strategies such as soaking, sprouting and fermentation are often employed.

 For those who eat meat regularly, deficiencies caused by phytic acid are not a concern.

-In fact, consumption of certain high-phytate foods as part of a balanced, real food based diet has numerous benefits.
+On the contrary, consuming high-phytate foods as part of a balanced diet has numerous benefits.

-In many cases, these benefits outweigh any negative effects on mineral absorption.
+In most cases, these benefits outweigh any negative effects on mineral absorption.